 9. Manpower Needed For Food Truck Business

 In the format of a food truck, there is a maximum of two chefs and one assistant must be employed to oversee the activities of the whole food truck.
-The salary for chefs can range from $1.3-$1.5, while the salary of the helper could reach the maximum of $800.
+The salary for chefs can range from $1.3-$1.5, while the salary of the helper could reach a maximum of $800.

 If you’re looking to create a Delivery model for your truck you could hire two delivery guys.
-Otherwise, you may connect with third-party logistic companies that cost around $2 (averagely) for each delivery.
+Otherwise, you may connect with third-party logistic companies that cost around $2 (average) for each delivery.

 But, in order to ensure that the quality of service is at par and also if you’re trying to establish yourself in the market for food service.
 I would suggest hiring a minimum of one delivery person who can also assist you in obtaining essential raw materials in case of an emergency rather than relying on the logistics of a third party.

 10. Staff Uniform for Food Truck Employees

 The uniforms for staff provide an overall impression of the brand to the restaurant industry.
 It helps you build confidence among your patrons.
 A standard collar t-shirt is priced at about $45 to $55.
 Considering that there are just five employees in this particular fashion, you’ll need two chefs’ coats (2 each) that will cost between $200 to $225.
 And the other employees could wear a T-Shirt as well as a cap.
 The total cost of uniforms will not exceed greater than $450.

 11. Make a commitment to Food Truck Marketing and Advertising